linode/terraform-provider-linode/docs/data-sources/placement_groups.md

 # Data Source: linode\_placement\_groups

+**NOTE: Placement Groups may not currently be available to all users.**

 Provides information about a list of Linode Placement Groups that match a set of filters.

 ## Example Usage